 I consider Go Insane a better record than either of Fleetwood Mac’s 1980s albums with Buckingham – it’s an overlooked minor classic.

 Out Of The Cradle

 Buckingham quit Fleetwood Mac in 1987, making Out of the Cradle his first solo album since leaving the band.
-Like his first two records, Buckingham handles most of the instruments himself, and it’s less experimental than his first two records, revolving around Buckingham’s gorgeous guitar playing, and consisting largely of mid-tempo pop/rock songs.
-The brash ‘Wrong’ is addressed to untruths in Mick Fleetwood’s recently released autobiography, while elsewhere Out of the Cradle is a little melancholic, dedicated to Buckingham’s recently deceased older brother Gregory, a silver medallist in swimming in the 1968 Olympics.
+Like his first two records, Buckingham handles most of the instruments himself.
+It’s less experimental than his first two records, revolving around Buckingham’s gorgeous guitar playing, and consisting largely of mid-tempo pop/rock songs.
+The brash ‘Wrong’ is addressed to untruths in Mick Fleetwood’s recently released autobiography.
+Elsewhere Out of the Cradle is a little melancholic, dedicated to Buckingham’s recently deceased older brother Gregory, a silver medallist in swimming in the 1968 Olympics.

 Buckingham displays his Brian Wilson influence in glorious pop songs like ‘Soul Drifter’, ‘Say We’ll Meet Again’ and ‘Surrender The Rain’, laced with gorgeous vocal harmonies, while ‘All My Sorrows’ and ‘Street Of Dreams’ are subdued and beautiful.
 ‘This Is The Time’ rocks hard, while Buckingham bristles with indignation on ‘Wrong’.
 There’s plenty of pretty, jangly pop on songs like ‘Countdown’ and ‘You Do Or You Don’t’.

 It’s difficult to imagine Buckingham producing a better solo album than Out Of The Cradle, and it is highly recommended to any Fleetwood Mac fan.